deadlydog/deadlydog.github.io/_posts/2012-11-06-get-autohotkey-script-to-run-as-admin-at-startup.md

 So here is a Windows 8, UAC-friendly method to automatically launch your AHK scripts as admin at startup (also works in previous versions of Windows).
 The trick is to use the Task Scheduler:

-1. Open the Task Scheduler (also known as “Schedule tasks” in Windows 8 Settings).
+1. Open the Task Scheduler (also known as "Schedule tasks" in Windows 8 Settings).

 [<img title="Open Task Scheduler" style="border-left-width: 0px; border-right-width: 0px; background-image: none; border-bottom-width: 0px; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-top-width: 0px" border="0" alt="Open Task Scheduler" src="/assets/Posts/2012/11/open-task-scheduler_thumb.png" width="409" height="556" />](/assets/Posts/2012/11/open-task-scheduler.png)

 2. Create a new Basic Task.

-3. Give it a name and description (something like “launch AutoHotkey script at login”), and then specify to have it run “When I log on”.
-Then specify that you want it to “Start a program”, and then point it towards your AutoHotkey script.
-Before you finish the wizard, check off “Open the Properties dialog for this task when I click Finish”.
+3. Give it a name and description (something like "launch AutoHotkey script at login"), and then specify to have it run "When I log on".
+Then specify that you want it to "Start a program", and then point it towards your AutoHotkey script.
+Before you finish the wizard, check off "Open the Properties dialog for this task when I click Finish".

 [<img title="Create Basic Task in Task Scheduler" style="border-left-width: 0px; border-right-width: 0px; background-image: none; border-bottom-width: 0px; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border-top-width: 0px" border="0" alt="Create Basic Task in Task Scheduler" src="/assets/Posts/2012/11/create-basic-task-in-task-scheduler_thumb1.png" width="766" height="534" />](/assets/Posts/2012/11/create-basic-task-in-task-scheduler1.png)